Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Introduction.

 \item We introduce a class of stochastic Stackelberg games with one leader, one major follower, and finite and/or infinite number of minor followers, where the leader only incentivizes the major player.
 In such games, the power of the leader is limited, and cannot generally attain the performance that she can get by incentivizing the entire population of followers.
 We show through a quadratic Gaussian game example that such games admit an incentive strategy that leads to a well-defined mean-field limit.
 In the general case, we establish in Theorem \ref{the:Ma-Mi} that if the sequence of incentive strategies for the finite population setting converges, then the limiting strategy defines an incentive strategy for the corresponding mean-field Stackelberg game.

-\item For the class of stochastic Stackelberg games with one leader, one major follower, and a finite number of minor followers, in Proposition \ref{lem:exi-1}, we establish approximations for randomized Stackelberg-incentive equilibria by approximate Stackelberg-incentive equilibria that admit pure strategies for the leader and the major follower (not necessarily for the minor followers).
-For the limiting mean-field problem as the number of minor followers goes to infinity, in Theorem \ref{the:Existence}(i), using Proposition \ref{lem:exi-1}, we establish the existence of an approximate randomized mean-field incentive equilibrium.
+\item For the class of stochastic Stackelberg games with a leader, one major follower, and a finite number of minor followers, in Proposition \ref{lem:exi-1}, we establish approximations for Stackelberg-incentive equilibria within \emph{randomized} strategies by approximate Stackelberg-incentive equilibria that admit pure strategies for the leader and the major follower (not necessarily for the minor followers).
+Using this result, we then prove the existence of an approximate mean-field incentive equilibrium within randomized strategies in Theorem \ref{the:Existence}(i) when the minor population size is driven to infinity.

-\item As a byproduct, we provide approximation results for symmetric incentive strategies for the game with large but finite number of minor followers, using a mean-field incentive equilibrium for the limiting mean-field game.
-That is, under sufficient conditions, in Theorem \ref{the:Existence}(ii), we show that a randomized mean-field incentive equilibrium (if it exists), constitutes an approximate randomized Stackelberg-incentive equilibrium for the corresponding game with finite but a large number of minor followers.
+\item As a byproduct, we provide approximation results for symmetric incentive strategies for the game with a large but finite number of minor followers, using a mean-field incentive equilibrium for the limiting mean-field game in Theorem \ref{the:Existence}(ii).

 \end{enumerate}